Inclusive Cities of the Global South

 Key words: democratisation, governance, [in]formal spatial practices in developing countries, urbanisation in the global South

 Urban informality can be defined in many ways and is highly contested.
 Scholars have identified three schools of thought characterising debates on informal urbanisation: dualist, legalist and structuralist.
 Despite various critical accounts, a dualistic framework for the study of informality persists.
 The assumption of formality as the ‘norm’ and informality as an anomaly can still be read in practice and policy.
-In recent discourses, this binary opposition is being addressed by authors, forcing a more nuanced understanding of what is “informal”.
+In recent discourses, this binary opposition is being addressed by several authors, forcing a more nuanced understanding of what is “informal”.
 Here, we see informal urbanisation as intrinsically connected to modernisation and rapid urbanisation processes, but lacking basic features that characterise the formal city, such as land and/or property legal ownership and access to adequate sanitation, for instance.

 Slum upgrading has become an option in many parts of the world, as opposed to strategies of slum eradication.
 This issue is particularly relevant for Latin America, but is lacking in Africa.
 Rural migration into cities has largely ceased in most Latin American countries, which have attained unimaginable urbanisation rates in the last few decades (92% in Argentina, 87% in Brazil, 77% in Peru (CIA World Fact Book, 2012).
 Besides, most countries in Latin America are functioning democracies, while this is not the case in many African countries.
 Meanwhile, urbanisation in Africa is extremely low (only 20% in Ethiopia, for instance), even though urbanisation rates are among the highest in the world.
 Many countries in Africa have very low capacity to tackle the problems of explosive urbanisation and planning institutions are weak.